 Just remember to place it where there’s plenty of sunlight and put some fertilizers come springtime to maximize the splendid display.

-A dwarf Burning Bush is available if you have small spaces or you wish not to trim them too often, or if the tall shrub isn’t a good fit into your landscape.
+A compact Burning Bush dwarf is available if you have small spaces or you wish not to trim them too often, or if the tall shrub isn’t a good fit into your landscape.

 Burning Bush Plant Maintenance and Propagation

-Though you won’t need to keep a careful eye on the plant, you’ll need to keep it bright and attractive with the occasional pruning every now and then.
+Though you won’t need to keep a careful eye on the plant, you’ll need to keep it bright and attractive with the occasional burning bush pruning every now and then.

 Rejuvenation Pruning In Early Spring